dtlnv/easy-react-editor/README.md

 ### Pull Requests

-We welcome pull requests from the community.
 If you'd like to contribute code to EasyReactEditor, please follow these steps:

 1. Fork the [EasyReactEditor repository](https://github.com/dtlnv/easy-react-editor) on GitHub.